dmccuk/puppet/README.md

    * initialise git - git init (in /etc)
    * git clone my repo
    * git clone git@github.com:dmccuk/puppet.git
-   * On your node, run puppet agent -t (I have got some test server names in my config)
+   * On your node, update your /etc/puppet/puppet.conf file to point to "your" puppet master, then run "puppet agent -t" (I have got some test server names in my config)
+   * To use hiera, create yourself your own fqdn.yaml file and look at the ones already there as examples.
+   * Enjoy.

 ---
-Created a directory structure for production and development.

 Added in Hiera.yaml configuration under hieradata/node